TheWizardsCode/DevLogger/README.md

   * Create Dev Log entries from Git commits
   * Post updates, with or without images (with or without animated GIFs), to Twitter
   * Post updates, with or without images (including animated GIFs) to Discord
+  * Create schedules for posting and get reminders of when you are due to post
   * Open Source contributions welcome - lets be more productive together

 # Installation Of Latest Release